Present Progressive Tense in English Grammar

 - Brad is working there as a tour guide over the summer.

-- actions that are currently happening, but not at this very moment
+- actions that are currently happening, but not at the moment of speaking

 - Example: